 I have written a blog about the whole experience and my thoughts about cuts to the arts which you can read HERE

 Who am I?

-“As I grow as an artist, I’ve become increasingly aware, concerned and motivated surrounding issues of ethics, sustainability and of course the impact on political agendas through my creative practice.”
+“As I grow as an artist, I’ve become increasingly aware, concerned and motivated surrounding issues of ethics, human rights, sustainability and of course the impact on political agendas through my creative practice.”

-The changing role and responsibility of the artist is more relevant today than ever before.
+The changing roles and responsibilities of the artist are more relevant today than ever before.

 This is why I am an Inclusive Arts Practitioner